UniPASE: A Generative Model for Universal Speech Enhancement with High Fidelity and Low Hallucinations: Related Work

 \subsection{Speech Enhancement with Self-supervised Models}

-\rev{Self-supervised speech learning (SSL) has demonstrated substantial value for SE.
+\rev{Self-supervised learning (SSL) has demonstrated substantial value for SE.
 Early predictive approaches leveraged SSL representations to replace or augment spectrogram inputs while still estimating spectrogram masks~\cite{Investigating_SSL_for_SE, Boosting_SSL_SE}.
 More recent generative methods directly perform core enhancement in the SSL domain, which can be broadly categorized into two paradigms: single-stage and two-stage.}

-\rev{Single-stage methods enhance an intermediate SSL representation and then use a vocoder for waveform reconstruction~\cite{Miipher, Efficient_SSL_SE, LLaSE-G1, Miipher-2}.
+Single-stage methods enhance an intermediate SSL representation and then use a vocoder for waveform reconstruction~\cite{Miipher, Efficient_SSL_SE, Miipher-2}.
 The intermediate layer is typically chosen because it simultaneously contains high-level semantic information for linguistically faithful enhancement and fine-grained acoustic details for waveform reconstruction.
 For example, Miipher~\cite{Miipher} uses a DF-Conformer-based~\cite{DF-Conformer} feature cleaner on the 8th layer of w2v-BERT~\cite{w2v-BERT} representations, while Sun~et al.~\cite{Efficient_SSL_SE} systematically explore different SSL models and feature cleaner architectures.
-Miipher-2~\cite{Miipher-2} operates on USM~\cite{USM} and introduces lightweight adapters directly within the SSL backbone, fine-tuning only these adapters to clean the 13th layer representations efficiently.}
+In addition, some approaches apply discrete language modeling (LM) for feature cleaning by converting noisy continuous representations into discrete tokens and generating their clean counterparts either in parallel \cite{SELM, LLaSE-G1} or autoregressively \cite{Genhancer}.

-\rev{Two-stage methods decompose enhancement into semantic and acoustic stages~\cite{GenSE, AnyEnhance, SenSE}.
-These approaches rely on semantic representations\footnote{\rev{Also referred to as \emph{phonetic} representations, as they exhibit properties closer to phonetic-like units.~\cite{SSL_phonetic, Comparative_layerwise_SSL_analysis}}} and acoustic representations, with the former typically derived from deep-layer SSL representations, while the latter can take various forms (e.g., codec tokens~\cite{GenSE} and Mel spectrograms~\cite{SenSE}) as long as they preserve sufficient fine-grained acoustic information for waveform reconstruction.
-The semantic stage generates conditions to guide the subsequent acoustic enhancement, often yielding superior performance over single-stage methods.}
+Two-stage methods decompose enhancement into semantic and acoustic stages~\cite{GenSE, AnyEnhance, SenSE}.
+Within this paradigm, both stages can be realized using various strategies such as LMs~\cite{GenSE, SenSE} and diffusion models~\cite{SISE}.
+These stages operate on semantic representations\footnote{\rev{Also referred to as \emph{phonetic} representations, as they exhibit properties closer to phonetic-like units.~\cite{SSL_phonetic, Comparative_layerwise_SSL_analysis}}} and acoustic representations, with the former typically derived from deep-layer SSL representations, while the latter can take various forms (e.g., codec tokens~\cite{GenSE} and Mel spectrograms~\cite{SenSE}) as long as they preserve sufficient fine-grained acoustic information for waveform reconstruction.
+The semantic stage generates conditions to guide the subsequent acoustic enhancement, often yielding superior performance over single-stage methods.